Moses Brown (basketball): Professional career

-Portland Trail Blazers (2019–2020)
+Portland Trail Blazers / Texas Legends (2019–2020)

 Brown went undrafted in the 2019 NBA draft.
 He joined the Houston Rockets for the 2019 NBA Summer League, playing briefly in one game.

-In September 2019, Brown signed a training camp contract with the Portland Trail Blazers.
+On September 9, 2019, Brown signed a training camp contract with the Portland Trail Blazers.
 He played in all five preseason games, averaging 5.2 points, 2.2 rebounds and 1.0 blocks in 6.9 minutes.
-Afterwards, the Trail Blazers converted his deal into a two-way contract.
+On October 18, the Trail Blazers converted his deal into a two-way contract.
 On October 27, they assigned him to the Texas Legends of the NBA G League.
 He was transferred back to Portland on November 9 amid multiple injuries to their frontcourt, including centers Pau Gasol and Jusuf Nurkić.
 Brown was sent to the G League on January 26, 2020.
 On February 29, Brown posted a career-high 25 points and 10 rebounds for Texas in a win over the Northern Arizona Suns.
 He appeared in nine total games for Portland, while playing in 30 for Texas and averaging 14.4 points on a team-high 64.1 field goal percentage in 19.4 minutes with team-highs of 7.7 rebounds and 1.3 blocks per game.